epignosisx/azure-devops-merge-bot/docs/webhook-setup.md

    - Code (Read & Write)
    - Extension Data (Read & Write)

-    For more information about why this permissions are needed [visit the required permissions page.](.)
+    For more information about why these permissions are needed [visit the required permissions page.](.)

-2. Perform an HTTP POST to https://something.io/jwt with the PAT and save the response token.
+2. Perform an HTTP POST to https://something.io/jwt with the PAT and save the Merge-a-Bot token.

     PowerShell: